snipsco/sda/README.md

 done
 ```

-We will also create three _participants_ in the process: they will offer their
+We will also create three _participants_ in the process: they will offer the
 data to be aggregated, without making it public to the server or any other
 agent in the operation.